parisepigenetics/bibs/_guidelines/bitwarden.md

 - your brain can memorise many passwords, but probably not as many as you need (I have >200 passwords...), the use of a password manager is strongly recommended!

-# Why I chose Bitwarden
+# Why I have chosen Bitwarden
 - Cross platform access for mobile, browser, and desktop apps
 - Vaults accessible online and locally
 - End-to-end encryption